What you will learn from this article?

-Replication across the three different directory partitions-Schema partition,Configuration partition and Domain partition are carried out differently.
-Schema container holds definitions about objects and object attributes and is ubiquitous in nature.
-Any update to the schema is replicated forest wide.
-Configuration container contains physical layout of sites.
-Similar to Schema data, configuration data is also replicated throughout the forest.
-On the contrary, domain controllers residing in different domains, house different set of data that are domain confined.
+Replication across the three different directory partitions – schema partition, configuration partition, and domain partition is carried out differently.
+The schema container holds definitions about objects and object attributes and is ubiquitous in nature.
+Any update to the schema is replicated forest-wide.
+The configuration container contains a physical layout of sites.
+Similar to schema data, configuration data is also replicated throughout the forest.
+On the contrary, domain controllers residing in different domains, house different sets of data that are domain confined.
 Thus to facilitate dispersion of data throughout an organization, the data in each domain controller is completely replicated to every other domain controller in the domain and partially replicated to the global catalog server.

-How does it work?
+How does Active Directory replication work?

-Now that we know how replication occurs at three levels of directory partition, it is essential to understand that Active Directory replication is attribute based.
-To understand this lets go back to our first example- the change in employees telephone number.
-Here “telephone number” is one of the attributes that defines the object “employee”.
+Now that we know how replication occurs at three levels of directory partition, it is essential to understand that Active Directory replication is attribute-based.
+To understand this let’s go back to our first example- the change in employees’ telephone numbers.
+Here “telephone number” is one of the attributes that define the object “employee”.
 When this attribute is modified, only the change in the attribute, that is the new telephone number, is replicated to all the domain controllers and not the entire object.
 Here comes the concept of Update Sequence Numbers (USN).
 When an object is created, by default a USN is assigned to them.
 Whenever a change is elicited these USNs are incremented making every other USN in other domain controllers go out of date for that object.
 To ensure that only the most recent changes are replicated, only the highest USN is stored and displayed.
 Thus changes are monitored and recorded with the help of USN in Active Directory.

 Sites and Replication